amancoder17/React_Documentation/README.md

 1) useState declares a state variable that you can update directly.
 2) useReducer declares a state variable with the update logic inside a reducer function.

+#### Context Hooks

+Context lets a component receive information from distant parents without passing it as props.
+For example, your app’s top-level component can pass the current UI theme to all components below, no matter how deep.

+useContext reads and subscribes to a context.

+### Effect Hooks

+Effects let a component connect to and synchronize with external systems.
+This includes dealing with network, browser DOM, animations, widgets written using a different UI library, and other non-React code.

+useEffect connects a component to an external system.

+    function ChatRoom({ roomId }) {
+    useEffect(() => {
+    const connection = createConnection(roomId);
+    connection.connect();
+    return () => connection.disconnect();
+    }, [roomId]);

+Effects are an “escape hatch” from the React paradigm.
+Don’t use Effects to orchestrate the data flow of your application.
+If you’re not interacting with an external system, you might not need an Effect.

+There are two rarely used variations of useEffect with differences in timing:

+  1) useLayoutEffect fires before the browser repaints the screen.
+You can measure layout here.
+  2) useInsertionEffect fires before React makes changes to the DOM.
+Libraries can insert dynamic CSS here.

+# Components
+React exposes a few built-in components that you can use in your JSX.
+ ## Built-in components

+    - <Fragment> alternatively written as <>...</>, lets you group multiple JSX nodes together.
+    - <Profiler> lets you measure rendering performance of a React tree programmatically.
+    - <Suspense> lets you display a fallback while the child components are loading.
+    - <StrictMode> enables extra development-only checks that help you find bugs early.

+You can also define your own components as JavaScript functions.

+# React APIs
+The react package exports a few other APIs that are useful for defining components.
+This page lists all the remaining modern React APIs

+   - createContext lets you define and provide context to the child components.
+Used with useContext.
+   - forwardRef lets your component expose a DOM node as a ref to the parent.
+Used with useRef.
+   - lazy lets you defer loading a component’s code until it’s rendered for the first time.
+   - memo lets your component skip re-renders with same props.
+Used with useMemo and useCallback.
+   - startTransition lets you mark a state update as non-urgent.
+Similar to useTransition.